 In October 2013, we entered into phase one of a collaboration agreement to commercialize CardioPredictTM, a molecular diagnostic test developed by Transgenomic, in the United States.
-Under the terms of the strategic collaboration agreement, we will be responsible for all U.S.-based marketing and promotion of CardioPredictTM, while Transgenomic will be responsible for processing CardioPredictTM in its state-of-the-art CLIA lab and all customer support.
-Both parties will pay their respective expenses and will split profit on a formula basis.
-If we enter into phase two of the collaboration agreement, we may provide Transgenomic with funding support of up to \$3.0 million, principally to finance working capital requirements.
+Under the terms of the strategic collaboration agreement, we were responsible for all U.S.-based marketing and promotion of CardioPredictTM, while Transgenomic would be responsible for processing CardioPredictTM in its state-of-the-art CLIA lab and all customer support.
+Both parties were responsible for their respective expenses.
+We have subsequently determined that we would not enter into the second phase of the collaboration agreement with Transgenomic and have notified Transgenomic of our decision to terminate the collaboration agreement effective June 30, 2014.
+If we had determined that we would enter the second phase of the collaboration agreement, profits would have been split on a formula basis and we may have provided Transgenomic with funding support of up to \$3.0 million, principally to finance working capital requirements for the product.
+We did not provide any funding to Transgenomic.